Charles Cornwallis, 3rd Baron Cornwallis

 Charles Cornwallis, 3rd Baron Cornwallis PC (28 December 1655 – 29 April 1698) was an English politician who served as First Lord of the Admiralty and Lord Lieutenant of Suffolk, in which capacity he personally served as Colonel of the Suffolk Militia Horse in 1692.
 He succeeded his father Charles Cornwallis, 2nd Baron Cornwallis as Baron Cornwallis in 1673.
 On 27 December that year, at Westminster Abbey, he married Elizabeth Fox (d.
 28 February 1681 in Tunbridge Wells), daughter of Sir Stephen Fox.
-Their son Charles succeeded him as 4th Baron Cornwallis.
-After Elizabeth's death, he married Anne Scott, 1st Duchess of Buccleuch, widow of James Scott, 1st Duke of Monmouth.
+They had four sons: